JonrGull/Convertium/README.md

 ### Features

-- Convert your foreign name to Japanese Hiragana, Katakana, and half-width katakana.
+- Convert your foreign name to Japanese Hiragana, Katakana, and half-width Katakana.
 - Convert any Hiragana, Katakana, or half-width Katakana word to other styles.
 - Don't know any Japanese?
 No problem!
 You can paste in any English word and it will be converted to Japanese after hitting the button.